sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 - Skip Indexes
     - If ON: Skips index creation on target (data only).
 Forced ON for RU-optimized copy.
 You can create indexes separately before migration.

-- Delay Change Stream (CS starts after uploads)
+- Change Stream Modes
-    - If ON: For online jobs, change stream processing starts only after all collections finish bulk upload.
+    - Delayed: Start change stream processing after all collections are completed.
+This mode is ideal when migrating a large number of collections.
-    - If OFF: Change streams start per-collection after that collection’s bulk upload is done.
+    - Immediate: Start change stream processing immediately as each collection is processed.
+    - Aggressive: Use aggressive change stream processing when the oplog is small or the write rate is very high.
+Avoid this mode if a large number of collections need to be migrated.

 - Post Migration Sync Back
     - For online jobs, after Cut Over you can enable syncing from target back to source.
 This reduces rollback risk.
 UI shows Time Since Sync Back once active.